rsonger/software-engineering-lab/_posts/2023-05-24-the_matrix.md

             GL.glUniformMatrix4fv(self.variable_ref, 1, GL.GL_TRUE, self.data)
 ```

-The second parameter is the number of matrices, which will always be `1` for our `Uniform` objects.
+When calling the `glUniformMatrix4fv` function, the second parameter is the number of matrices which will always be `1` for our `Uniform` objects.
 The third parameter tells OpenGL that our matrix data is stored as an array of *row* vectors.
-If we ever give the data as an array of *column* vectors (we won't), then that parameter would be `GL_FALSE`.
+If we ever give the data as an array of *column* vectors (we won't), then that parameter would be `GL.GL_FALSE` instead.

 # A Test of Transformations